justinnk/bss-simulation-study/README.md

 This repository contains the accompanying code and documentation for the paper "TBA".

+**Note:** Some folders contain a `.gitignore` file to keep them in the version control despite being empty.
+Some scripts may fail if that file is present, so it is safes to delete all the gitignore files in the "empty" folders.
+Those generally include the folders named: `Formulas`, `Traces` and `Results`.

 ## Software Requirements

 **Required:** `python3` with `matplotlib`, `numpy`, `pandas`; `java runtime environment`